 The Ceremony of the Keys involves the formal locking of the gates at the Tower of London.
 As the Tower must be locked - it houses the Crown Jewels! - the Ceremony of the Keys has happened every night for around 700 years.

-Literally, they never miss a night because you can't leave the door open, can you?
+Literally, they never miss a night.
+You can't leave the door open, can you?

 What Happens During The Ceremony of the Keys?

 The Chief Yeoman Warder is escorted around the Tower locking all the doors until he is 'challenged' by the sentry whom he must answer before completing the task.
 The same wording is used every night.

 Visitors are admitted to the Tower under escort at 21.30 (9.30pm) precisely.
 Between 40-50 visitors are admitted to watch the Ceremony of the Keys each night.
 (Latecomers are not admitted as there is a strict schedule.)